xrdocs/segment-routing/_open-software/frr.md

 header:
   teaser: images/open-software/frr.svg
 excerpt: >-
-  FRRouting (FRR) is a free and open source Internet routing protocol suite for Linux and Unix platforms.
-It implements BGP, OSPF, RIP, IS-IS, PIM, LDP, BFD, Babel, PBR, OpenFabric and VRRP, with alpha support for EIGRP and NHRP.
-FRR is the routing stack used by default in SONiC.
+  FRRouting (FRR) is an open source routing protocol suite.
+FRR is the routing stack used by SONiC.It has full support of SRv6 uSID and ensures full SRv6 uSID interoperability with Cisco IOS-XR.
 ---

 ## Introduction

-TBD
+FRRouting (FRR) is open-source routing protocol suite.
+FRR implements BGP, IS-IS, Static Routing and many other routing protocols.
+FRR is the routing stack used by SONiC

+FRR has full SRv6 uSID support and ensures full SRv6 uSID interoperability with Cisco IOS-XR.

+Cisco, Alibaba, LINE Corporation, and 6WIND have been the main contributors of the SRv6 uSID implementation in SONiC.

+The following slides provides the status of SRv6 uSID support in FRR.

+{% include pdf link="/images/20250630-SRv6-uSID-FRR.pdf" %}